adrianmarino19/HM-analytics/README.md

 <h2>Security</h2>

 For a secure connection between frontend (client-side) and backend (server-side), API keys are used.
-Functionality comes from the frontend sending the API key in the autheroization header whenever making requests to the backend.
-The backend then verifies the API key before processing the request.
+Frontend sends the API key in the authorization header whenever making requests to the backend.
+The backend then verifies the API key before processing each request.

 <h2> 🏃 How to Run the Project Locally</h2>